 All non-exempt protocols are presented and discussed individually and the IBC votes on the disposition of the protocol.
 Possible outcomes include:

 - Approval – When the IBC has determined that all review criteria, based on the IBC Policies and federal-mandated regulations have been adequately addressed by the Principal Investigator, the IBC may approve the research, thus providing the Principal Investigator permission to perform the research.

 - Approval with conditions – This status is used for protocols for which all required information has not been received, required training has not been completed and/or there are remaining issues or questions regarding the safety of the protocol.

 - Tabled – If the protocol requires clarification in order for the IBC to make judgment, certain committee members with certain expertise is not present, the IBC wishes to seek external consultation, or any of a number of other reasons prevents the IBC from conducting its review, then the IBC may wish to defer or table review.

 - Withhold Approval- When the IBC determines that a protocol has not adequately addressed all of the requirements of the IBC Policies and regulations as applicable, the IBC may withhold approval.
 The IBC Subcommittees may not withhold approval; this action may only be taken if the review is conducted using the IBC method of review.

 Both the NIH Guidelines and the IBC Polices state that no IBC member* may participate in the IBC review or approval who have a conflict of interest in the project (e.g.; are acting as the Principal Investigator, have financial interest in the project).
 All Principal Investigators and/or IBC members are required to disclose any conflicts of interest according to the HOP.
-Guidelines are listed on the Vice President for Research website.
+Guidelines are listed on the website of the Office of Research Support and Compliance.